Ara

 - Certifications Cross-Country, Grand Slam

-Read about the top highlights along the Ara Bicycle Path.
+Read about the top highlights along the Ara Bicycle Path, from an artificial waterfall to a waterside park.

-The Ara Bicycle Path follows the Ara Waterway, a man-made canal connecting the Han River on the edge of Seoul to the Yellow Sea, known to Koreans as the West Sea.
+The Ara Bicycle Path follows the Gyeongin Ara Waterway, a man-made canal that connects the Han River (한강; map) in Seoul to the Yellow Sea (황해; map), known to Koreans as the West Sea.

-The main bike path sails along the southern side of the canal.
+The main bike path sails along the canal’s south side.
 But interesting landmarks inhabit the north side, as well.

 Types of Paths & Difficulty

 The Ara Bicycle Path is the easiest of Korea’s certification bike paths.
-Keep a steady pace and you can conquer its twenty kilometer course in less than two hours.
+It follows a flat canal for a meager 21 kilometers.
+Keep a steady pace and you can conquer its course in less than two hours.

-Bike roads run along both the north and south sides of the Ara Waterway.
-They mirror in difficulty and length.
+Cycling paths run along both the north and south sides of the Ara Waterway.
+Both are flat and travel about 20 kilometers.
+But they have a few key differences.

 Certification

-The Ara Bicycle Path holds two (2) certification centers.
-One at the start line.
-The other at the path’s end.
+The Ara Bicycle Path has two certification centers.
+One at the start line next to the Yellow Sea in Incheon.
+One at the finish line near the Han River in Seoul.

-Collect each stamp to complete the Cross-Country and Grand Slam certifications.
-The Ara Bicycle Path does not have it’s own bike path certification.
+Collect both stamps to complete the Cross-Country and Grand Slam certifications.
+The Ara Bicycle Path does not have its own bike path certification.

 Certification Centers